|ABOUT THE DISTRICT OF COLUMBIA|

 The District is a unique governmental entity, combining state, county, and municipal characteristics.
 Functions performed by the District government include public safety (police, fire, corrections), consumer and business regulatory affairs, public works (highways, streets and traffic control, and sanitation), human services (health, welfare, and employment assistance), community services (recreation and libraries), economic development (planning, zoning, urban renewal, and housing), public education, and general administration.
 The District and its instrumentalities also operate a university, a stadium and armory complex, a convention center, a water and sewer system, and a lottery.

-Although the District is primarily known as the Nation’s Capital, it is also an international city, a cultural center, and the central city of the Washington metropolitan area, which encompasses 20 jurisdictions in Maryland, Virginia and West Virginia and is the seventh largest metropolitan area in the United States.
-The District covers approximately 61 square miles (land) and had approximately 658,893 residents as of July 1, 2014, according to the U.S. Census Bureau estimates.
+Although the District is primarily known as the Nation’s Capital, it is also an international city, a cultural center, and the central city of the Washington metropolitan area, which encompasses 20 jurisdictions in Maryland, Virginia and West Virginia and is the sixth largest metropolitan area in the United States.
+The District covers approximately 61 square miles (land) and had approximately 672,228 residents as of July 1, 2015, according to the U.S. Census Bureau estimates.

 As the Nation’s Capital, the District is the seat of the three branches of the federal government and headquarters for most federal departments and agencies.
 In addition, the District is host to nearly 200 foreign embassies and other recognized diplomatic missions.
 A number of international organizations, such as the International Monetary Fund, the World Bank, the World Health Organization, and the Organization of American States, have their headquarters in the District.